stefek99/wings-integration/README.md

 1. Development of crowdsale smart contract
 2. Integration of Wings smart contracts
-3. Creation of a project with custom crowdsale contract on [Wings Platform](https://testnet.wings.ai) UI
+3. Creation of a project with custom crowdsale contract on [Wings Platform](https://testnet.wings.ai)(via UI or manually)
 4. After forecasting successful done, start of custom crowdsale contract and crowdsale (via Wings Platform UI or manually)

 This documentation describing only 1 step (indeed integration), about other parts read our blog [post](https://blog.wings.ai).